Table of Contents

 Deciding to Use a Bail Bond

-Once bail is set, the defendant or their loved ones can pay the total amount or seek help from a bail bond company.
-Many opt for a bail bond since the total amount can be high.
+Once bail is set, the defendant or their family can pay the total bail amount in cash or hire a bail bond agent.
+Many people opt for the latter, as the bail schedules can be high, and not everyone can afford bail, especially when the total amount is significant.

 Contacting a Bail Bond Company